-The Managers confirm that the global exposure of a Sub-Fund to FDIs or embedded FDIs will not exceed 100% (and in the case of Phillip Income Fund and for so long as it is a Qualifying CIS 20%) of the net asset value of that Sub-Fund at any time.
-Such exposure would be calculated using the commitment approach as described in Appendix 1 - Investment: Core Requirements of the Code (for Phillip Money Market Fund) and in the Appendix to the Standards of Qualifying CIS (for Phillip Income Fund and for so long as it is a Qualifying CIS).
+The Managers confirm that the global exposure of a Sub-Fund to FDIs or embedded FDIs will not exceed 100% of the net asset value of that Sub-Fund at any time.
+Such exposure would be calculated using the commitment approach as described in Appendix 1 - Investment: Core Requirements of the Code.